HadeelDaragmeh158/reading-notes/Read38/README.md

 # Intent Filters
 ____________________________
+in the first intent object carries information that the Android system uses to determine which component to start (such as the exact component name or component category that should receive the intent), plus information that the recipient component uses in order to properly perform the action (such as the action to take and the data to act upon).

 ## [Add **intent-filter**]([url](https://developer.android.com/training/basics/intents/filters#AddIntentFilter))
   it allows other apps to start your activity, "In order to properly define which intents your activity can handle, each intent filter you add should be as specific as possible in terms of the type of action and data the activity accepts."